 Is makeup bad for sensitive skin?

-If you have highly-reactive skin, it’s okay to wear makeup, but avoid a number of potentially-irritating ingredients such as added fragrance, which may aggravate skin.
-Also, opt for products that were developed with sensitive skin in mind (they may contain ingredients to help calm and protect skin’s barrier).
+If you have highly-reactive skin, it’s okay to wear makeup, but avoid a number of potentially-irritating ingredients such as added fragrance, which may aggravate the skin.
+Also, opt for products that were developed with sensitive skin in mind (they may contain ingredients to help calm and protect the skin’s barrier).
 If you have any doubts, it’s best to talk to a dermatologist first.
 When in doubt, talk to a dermatologist first.
 “When skin is inflamed, only use ingredients for sensitive skin like chamomile, oatmeal, or rose,” urges Engelman.

 How do you get makeup off sensitive skin?